Blog · Review Essay · Last reviewed June 25, 2026

 Neuromancer is not an escape-from-the-body fantasy.
 Bodies are hacked, rented, enhanced, punished, addicted, and made useful to systems of exchange.
 The body is a port.
 The nervous system is a workplace.
 Desire is operationalized.

 That matters for AI culture because intelligence is often described as if it floats above material life.
 Gibson keeps dragging cognition back into clinics, implants, drugs, debt, violence, labor, and geography.
-The network has a body count.
+The network has bodies, costs, maintenance, and casualties.

 The AI Problem